SHAPE SHIFT 2026

 My show Eccentric Geometries continues the exploration of the shaped canvas or panel as a painting object.
 It takes the idea of the rectangular stretcher and extends the “stretcher bars” outside the picture plane in various directions allowing the painting or construction to grow into space.
 Architectural thought organizes the inside/outside pictorial space while gestures of modernist painting and design define the surface.
 Material and process also factor in and are essential to the schematics of the painting.

 By noticing, feeling the interactions between shape, color, line, brushstroke, texture an ordered sequence mysteriously emerges that makes the painting’s structure cohere.
 Abstraction is used as a reflection of mind, with geometric imagery conveying a personal and felt exploration of the processes of illusion and perception.
 Intentions are provisional; futility anticipated.
-In a dialogue between painter and painting, through a call and response process, only then is the next step revealed.
-Something evolves out of an apparent nothing.
+In a dialogue between painter and painting, through a call and response process and listening to that which needs to be done, only then is the next step revealed to move forward.
+Then, out of an apparent nothing, something evolves.
 Titles become pointers, winding around that which never becomes any particular thing but itself— a unique eccentric presence.

 I am fascinated with the New Mexico’s 1930’s Transcendental Painting Group’s belief that the most important role of art was to provide access to a realm of knowing beyond ordinary consciousness.
 Taking this a step further is the idea of an invisible framework for existence and that out of an apparent chaos there is an unknown order that can be tapped.
 Each eccentrically shaped painting/construction is a demonstration and reflection of that hypothesis.